cjungmann/schemafw/userguide/Troubleshooting.md

 - Unable to find a result element
 - The update row name (xxx) does not match the result's row-name (XXX)
 - Don't know what to do with the update row
-- TABLE with GROUP BY field is missing xrow_id
+- Table with GROUP BY field is missing xrow_id
 - The import query failed (Lost connection to MySQL server during query)

 ## Unable to find a result element